 Substance restrictions

-Article 2 of the regulation restricts the migration limit for the usage of BADGE in the manufacture of FCM.
-Articles 3 and 4 prohibit the usage of BFDGE and NOGE in the manufacture of FCM.
+The regulation restricts the migration limit for the usage of BADGE in the manufacture of FCM.

-The total migration limit of the following substances must not exceed 9 mg/kg in food or its simulants:
+a.
+The total migration limit of the following substances:

-The total migration limit of the following substances must not exceed 1 mg/kg in food or its simulants:
+b.
+The total migration limit of the following substances:

 Written Declaration

-Importers and manufacturers should provide a written declaration with their FCM.
+Importers and manufacturers should provide a written declaration with their FCM that contains BADGE and its derivatives.
 You can find more information in Article 5 of the regulation.

 Teats and Soothers Directive (93/11/EEC)

-This directive restricts the release of N-nitrosamines and N-nitrosatable substances in teats and soothers.
+This directive sets limits and test methods for the release of N-nitrosamines and N-nitrosatable substances from rubber or elastomer teats and soothers.

 Product scope